blehmeh98/coding2learn/content/dear-theresa.markdown

 Meet me at the pub at nine
 ```

-So the first character in the message is an `m`, and the first number in the one-time pad is `21`.
-This means that the character `m` gets shifted twenty one places forward in the alphabet (cycling back around to `a` once `z` has been reached.
-The cipher text of the character `m` is now an `h`.
-Then you move on to the next, shifting the first `e` by four places and the second `e` by ten places.
+So the first character in the message is an `m`, and the first number in the one-time pad is `14`.
+This means that the character `m` gets shifted fourteen places forward in the alphabet (cycling back around to `a` once `z` has been reached.
+The cipher text of the character `m` is now an `a`.
+Then you move on to the next, shifting the first `e` by eight places and the second `e` by four places.

 In this way the message becomes:

 ```
-hioe sd qf vck fwo ds tagd
+amij yi fx meu ytw bm stnr
 ```

 The beauty of this method of encryption is that brute forcing a solution is impossible.
 The only clue you have as to what the cipher text contains is the length of each word.
 Letter frequency analysis is also impossible, as the same characters will be encrypted using different, random, shifts each time.
-You'll notice that the character `e` becomes `i`, `o`, `d` and then `d` in the encryption above.
+You'll notice that the character `e` becomes `m`, `i`, `i` and then `r` in the encryption above.

 You can find a simple example of how to create a one-time pad encryption scheme, written in Python, [here](https://github.com/MarcScott/simple_encryption/blob/master/otp.py)